 Have you noticed a change in your vision that does not seem to be corrected with contacts or glasses?
 Have you ever been referred to an eye care specialist for a condition called keratoconus?
-At Vance Thompson Vision, we have a board-eligible ophthalmologist surgeon Dr. Brandon Baartman with fellowship-trained optometrists who specialize in disease, disorders, and irregular conditions of the cornea.
+At Vance Thompson Vision, we have a board-certified ophthalmologist surgeon Dr. Brandon Baartman with fellowship-trained optometrists who specialize in disease, disorders, and irregular conditions of the cornea.
 Keratoconus is an ocular condition that thins the cornea and pushes it forward, making the eye a cone-like shape.
 Your cornea is responsible for clear sight as it refracts and focuses the light.
 When the cornea is distorted, your vision suffers.
 External factors, such as aggressive or constant rubbing of the eyes, can cause or contribute to this disorder.
 However, some of our patients are born with keratoconus with symptoms showing as early as late teens and early twenties.
 If you would like to learn more about this eye condition or would like to have a consultation with a world-class cornea specialist, we invite you to schedule an appointment at Vance Thompson Vision in Omaha, NE.

 "Very happy with the results, thanks"- D.B. / Facebook / Jun 05, 2019

 "Had a great impression on staff and Doctors.
 Very helpful and answered all my questions that were asked.
 They are a professional team."- L.L. / Facebook / Jun 29, 2019

 "Everyone was very friendly and thorough.
 I only have to do one eye drop once a day.
 Never had any pain."- B.J. / Facebook / Jun 19, 2019